pimusicbox/pimusicbox/Create Pi MusicBox.rst

 to gain full rights.

+Make sure there is enough space on the SD Card.
+Use the command raspi-config to resize the filesystem when needed.

 Issue this command.
 This will prevent the system from installing unnecessary packages.
 This command takes care that the apt-system doesn’t fill up the SD Card with stuff you don’t need.
 If you don’t care about a bit of wasted space, or you use your system for other purposes, skip it.

 	echo -e 'APT::Install-Recommends "0";\nAPT::Install-Suggests "0";\n' > /etc/apt/apt.conf